 Homemade applesauce?
 You’ll be surprised how easy it is.
-This quick German Applesauce (Apfelmus) will surely become your go-to applesauce recipe!
+This simple German Applesauce (also known as Apfelmus) will surely become your go-to quick applesauce recipe!
 Serve it with your favorite pancakes this weekend!

 (*This post contains some affiliate links)